spac3nerd/quack/README.md

 	$ npm install -g grunt-cli

-Afterwards, simply run:
+Afterwards, switch to the project root and simply run:

 	$ npm install

 This will install the needed plugins.

-Next, you need to download the needed libraries

-	$ grunt get

 Type: